 This the first we have camp forms available for ONLINE registration!
 This will not only help stream line the process for signing up for camp in a quick and effective way but CampDocs will also have a record of every year you have signed up and keep your information so that registering in the future will go even faster and be more streamlined!
-We understand that this is new but we STRONGLY encourage you to register online.
+We STRONGLY recommend you to register online.

 Create your profile and then click on the appropriate camper session (Leadership, BOEC, Easter Seals) under the registrations tab and start filling it out.
 Contact Sean in the office with any questions!

-If you would still like to do paper forms they are available to download online by clicking HERE!
+If you would still like to do paper forms they are available.
 If you do not have access to a computer, please call NHF Colorado at 720-545-0755 and appropriate forms will be mailed to you.
 Spanish speaking forms are available if you need.
 Forms will also be available at the Hemophilia and Thrombosis Treatment Center (HTC) for pick up!

 Where Do I Return my Forms?

 ATTN: Mile High Camp